-Couples counselling works with both people in the relationship, however sessions can start with one individual, working towards the involvement of the other partner.
+Couples counselling works with both people in the relationship, however, sessions can start with one individual, working towards the involvement of the other partner.

 When is the right time to seek separation or divorce counselling?

-- When life changes leave one partner feeling excluded.
+- when life changes leave one partner feeling excluded

-- When communication has broken down.
+- when communication has broken down

-- When despair and bitterness are overwhelming.
+- when despair and bitterness are overwhelming

-- After an affair.
+- after an affair

 What should I be looking for in a counsellor or psychotherapist?

-Whilst there are no official rules and regulations in position which stipulate what level of training and experience a couple’s counsellor, marriage guidance counsellor or relationship counsellor needs, we do recommend that you check your therapist is experienced in the area for which you are seeking help.
+While there are no official rules and regulations in position which stipulate what level of training and experience a couple’s counsellor, marriage guidance counsellor or relationship counsellor needs, we do recommend that you check your therapist is experienced in the area for which you are seeking help.

 Feel confident to ask your counsellor about their experience in working with separating couples.
 A diploma level qualification (or equivalent) in relationship counselling or a related topic will provide assurance and peace of mind that your counsellor has developed the necessary skills.

 Another way to assure they have undergone specialist training is to check if they belong to a relevant professional organisation that represents couples counsellors.
 Bear in mind that some of the traditional couples counselling agencies operate within a religious framework.
 Be sure to check what the orientation is and that it fits with your own beliefs and needs.

 This is where you can submit feedback about the content of this page.